JamieBra/ytstudio/README.md

 Unofficial YouTube Studio API.
 Set of features limited or not provided by official YouTube API!

+The biggest difference between the two is that this one is synchronous.
+My reasoning is that it significantly reduces the complexity of both the code and the usage of the project.
+Also, using the library asynchronously would not benefit upload speed as the majority of users will be limited by their internet speed rather than a limit of the YouTube API, so uploading multiple videos at once would have little to no benefit.

 > This is a fork of the original ytstudio project by yusufusta [here](https://github.com/yusufusta/ytstudio)!

 ## Installation